2021-22 HOUSING DATES & OPERATIONAL PLANS

 We understand that this uncertainty may be stressful, but please know that we will be in regular communication with all housing applicants as we make decisions about capacity in each facility.

-These communities have been open during the 2020-21 academic year and, with a small “family unit,” proved to be the safest options for our residents during the height of the pandemic.
+These communities have been open during the 2020-21 academic year and, with a small “residential pod,” proved to be the safest options for our residents during the height of the pandemic.
 We are proud to have been able to create a controlled on-campus living environment that has successfully limited the spread of the virus.

 Alvarez Hall is set up in suite format with two single-occupancy rooms joined by a shared bathroom.
 Chisholm Hall also offers a suite format with either double or single occupancy rooms with ensuite bathroom.
 Chisholm Hall double rooms are large and provide ample space for two occupants.
 For both communities, residents only share a bathroom with one other person.